panlinux/ubuntu-server-documentation/how-to/networking/install-dnssec.md

 This how-to will show how to enable DNSSEC for an existing zone in your bind9 DNS server deployment.

 ## Starting point
 The starting point for this how-to is an existing bind9 DNS server deployed with an authoritative zone.
 For details on how to deploy bind9 in this fashion, please see the [DNS How-To](https://github.com/panlinux/ubuntu-server-documentation/blob/bind9-dnssec/how-to/networking/install-dns.md).
+One key difference from that guide, however, is that we need the zone file to be in a directory where bind9 can write to, like `/var/lib/bind`, instead of `/etc/bind`.

 Nevertheless, here is a quick set of steps to reach that state for an example domain called `example.internal`.